Skip to content

 • Other

+The list is not closed: the Ministry itself accepts recording whatever title grounds the adult’s responsibility, giving tutor, profesor and monitor deportivo as examples6.
 The check-in form must allow one of these to be selected and linked to the specific adult acting as companion.
 It’s not enough to say “travelling with an adult”; you have to say which one.

 A 16-year-old with their own DNI: is parentesco still required?